psychemedia/storytelling-notes/three-heads-well.md

 So the old witch turned back and went home again.

-Then the lassie walked on a bit, but when she came just about where the sheep was, she heard an awfnl clatter beginning on the road behind her, and she didn't know what to do, she was so scared and frightened ; for she knew well enough it was the old witch, who had thought better of it.
+Then the lassie walked on a bit, but when she came just about where the sheep was, she heard an awful clatter beginning on the road behind her, and she didn't know what to do, she was so scared and frightened ; for she knew well enough it was the old witch, who had thought better of it.

 " Come hither to me, lassie," said the Wether, " and I 'll help jou.
 Hide yourself under my fleece, and then they'll not see you ; else they'll take away the casket, and tear yon to death."